 The words mean (roughly)

-Like this bird, oh god, warn us of danger from the wolf, the wolf
+Oh god, warn us of danger from the wolf

 And keep it on the other side of the water

 I did a quick Youtube search of this song.
 I did not expect this version from the Monkees of all groups

 !
 Good on them, it’s a lovely version. https://www.youtube.com/watch?v=riG85oA6Wy4

 Great rendition!
 Thanks Simon. the Monkeys take it home after 400 years.